VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 **Biblical justice** is God's righteous standard applied impartially (Lev.
 19:15; Deut.
 16:19).
 It requires treating people according to God's law, not according to group identity.
 It condemns oppression of the poor, widow, orphan, and foreigner (Ex.
 22:21-24; Isa.
 1:17; Jer.
 22:3).
 It demands honesty, integrity, and fairness in all dealings (Prov.
 11:1; Mic.
 6:8).
 It is fundamentally about conformity to God's character and commands.

 **Critical theory's "justice"** is the redistribution of power from oppressor groups to oppressed groups based on identity categories.
 It's rooted in resentment, not righteousness.
-It offers no forgiveness, only activism.
+It offers no ultimate forgiveness, only activism.
 It redefines sin as social oppression rather than rebellion against God.
 And it creates perpetual division rather than reconciliation.

 We're not opposed to justice—we're opposed to false definitions of justice that contradict Scripture.
 Biblical justice is clearer, better grounded, and more hopeful than anything critical theory offers.
 It actually addresses the root problem (sin) and offers the only real solution (Christ).

 ### 2. What about systemic issues?
 Doesn't critical theory correctly identify systemic racism, sexism, etc.?

 Scripture acknowledges that sin has corporate and systemic dimensions.
 Entire nations can be judged for collective sin (Amos 1-2).
 Institutions can be corrupted by wicked leaders (Isa.
 10:1-2).
 Cultures can normalize evil to the point where people "call evil good and good evil" (Isa.
 5:20; Jer.
 6:15).
+Babylon in Revelation is portrayed as a *system* of oppression (Rev. 18).

 But "systemic" doesn't mean what critical theory claims.
 Critical theory argues that systems themselves—apart from individual intent or action—perpetuate oppression, and that individuals are guilty by participation regardless of personal conduct.
 This removes moral agency and individual responsibility.

-Scripture maintains that systems don't sin—people do.
-Yes, sinful people can create unjust laws, corrupt institutions, and evil cultural norms.
-These should be opposed and reformed biblically.
-But we don't accept collective guilt based on identity, and we don't eliminate personal responsibility by blaming "the system."
+Scripture maintains that while sinful people can create unjust laws, corrupt institutions, and evil cultural norms that should be opposed and reformed, systems don't sin—people do.
+We don't accept collective guilt based on identity, and we don't eliminate personal responsibility by blaming "the system."

+We can acknowledge:
+- Laws can be unjust and should be changed (Isa.
+10:1-2)
+- Institutions can be corrupted and need reform
+- Cultural patterns can normalize evil and must be confronted
+- These realities should be addressed biblically

+But we reject:
+- Collective guilt based on group membership
+- The claim that individuals are guilty regardless of personal actions
+- The elevation of "systemic" analysis above individual moral responsibility
+- The idea that activism is the solution rather than gospel transformation

-Moreover, the biblical solution is not political activism but gospel transformation.
+Moreover, the biblical solution is not primarily political activism but gospel transformation.
 When individuals are regenerated and submit to God's Word, they change cultures and institutions from within.
-The greatest systemic change in history—the abolition of slavery in the West—came primarily from Christians applying Scripture (Wilberforce, the Clapham Sect, abolitionists), not from critical theory.
+The greatest systemic change in history—the abolition of slavery in the West—came primarily from Christians applying Scripture (Wilberforce, abolitionists), not from critical theory.

 ### 3. Isn't this just defending the status quo?
 Aren't you resisting necessary change?